jerryji1993/DNABERT/README.md

 ```

 This would save a `mutations.tsv` file under `save_file_dir`, that contains index of original sequence (in original `dev.tsv`), original sequence and predictions, mutated sequence and predictions, as well as the difference score and log odds ratio of the change in every case.

+## Q&A

+#### 1. I cannot start training the model/I have installation issues for the dependencies.

+Please kindly make sure that you satisfied all system requirements for DNABERT, and that you have a conda environment properly set up.
+We have recently successfully tested our pipeline on Amazon EC2 Deep Learning AMI (Ubuntu 18.04).
+As an option, you could compare your system/environment setup with this AMI.

+#### 2. Can DNABERT run on sequences longer than 512?

+#### 3. Can DNABERT be extended to multi-class classification?